ozkansafak/Galvanize-Capstone-Project/README.md

 **How to deal with chord progression and separate keys**

 1. Transpose all training set to the rootkey of C.
-![Link to keys of all Fugues of Bach] (http://imslp.org/wiki/List_of_works_by_Johann_Sebastian_Bach)
+[Link to keys of all Fugues of Bach] (http://imslp.org/wiki/List_of_works_by_Johann_Sebastian_Bach)

 2. Prescribe a chord progression for the model where a